 Though the jigger is on the pricier side, Chernock confirms that the quality makes it worthwhile.

 Best Juicer: Breville the Juice Fountain Cold Plus

 Powerful and efficient

 While many bartenders prefer using a quick hand juicer, Pia Days, owner of Chocolate Tenders bartending company in Los Angeles, loves a stainless steel cold press juicer.
 “With 1,000 watts, it’s very powerful and efficient,” she explains.
 “It can juice whole fruits and vegetables, which significantly cuts down on labor and time.”

-This unit is particularly appealing, as it allows you to batch enough juice—fruit, veggie, or whatever you please—to keep you quenched through the night.
+This unit is particularly appealing, as it allows you to batch enough juice—fruit, veggie, or whatever you please—to keep you making cocktails through the night.
 In addition, you don't have to worry about squeezing lemons and limes between each round of drinks.
 It’s also easy to clean.
 The jug is dishwasher safe, and the other parts disassemble effortlessly for a quick rinse with warm water.

-There are many different types of shakers you can add to your home bar—cobbler, glass-on-tin, and tin-on-tin.
+There are various shakers you can add to your home bar, including cobbler, glass-on-tin, and tin-on-tin.
 The latter is a crowd favorite in the mixology world.
 “Most bartenders, myself included, love Koriko weighted tins,” says Eric Hobbie of Las Vegas’ Clique Hospitality.
 “They have the best seal, and they are light to hold.”

 Though the tins are easy to handle, built-in weights help balance the tin and ensure the container is tightly sealed throughout the shake.
-“Shaking a tin can take a toll on your joints and tendons, so the weight matters!”
-Hobbie explains.
+“Shaking a tin can take a toll on your joints and tendons, so the weight matters,” explains Hobbie.